 Our Board believes that each key executive officer of the Company should have a substantial personal investment in the Company.
 In furtherance of this belief, our Board has adopted stock ownership guidelines for all of our executive officers (the "Stock Ownership Guidelines") and delegated oversight of the Stock Ownership Guidelines with respect to the Company's executive officers to the HCMC Committee.
-The Stock Ownership Guidelines are designed to maintain management share ownership at levels high enough to assure our stockholders of our management's commitment to value creation.
-The Company's Stock Ownership Guidelines for executive officers is set forth below:
+The Stock Ownership Guidelines are designed to maintain management share ownership at levels high enough to ensure alignment with our stockholders' interests and assure our stockholders of our management's commitment to value creation.
+The Company's Stock Ownership Guidelines for executive officers are set forth below: